The latest numbers on COVID-19 in Canada for Friday, Feb. 12, 2021

 _ Northwest Territories: 38 confirmed cases (six active, 32 resolved, zero deaths).

-There were four new cases Thursday.
+There were zero new cases Friday.
 The rate of active cases is 13.29 per 100,000 people.
 Over the past seven days, there have been a total of six new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.